na-na-hi/renget/archive/pcrgMTLguide.md

 -> ![](https://i.imgur.com/X8QDfDT.gif) <-

 !!!
 The patch works again - the first boot up of PriCon after the patch installation can take up to a minute and might require you to close and restart the game afterwards, this is normal and will happen after game version updates, too
+!!!
+DMM blocks some countries and ISPs nowadays.
+You will need a VPN to log into DMM and to start up the game, but once it is running you can turn the VPN off

 These resources aren't really mine, I merely summed up the research work others posted in the thread.
 I hope this helps some other EN players who are not yet ready to leave Landosol behind.
 Note that DMM is a requirement for PriconeTL, and the guide for Sugoi assumes that you have PriconeTL installed.